symbiote/developer-exercise/overview.md

 ## Do I need to use a database?

 No, data can be stored however you like, so long as it can be re-edited later.
-This can be in a flat file, the session, or even in localStorage in the browser.
-We're interested how you go about abstracting the specifics of the data storage / retrieval.
+This can be in a flat file, the session, or even in-memory in the browser if providing a JS only implementation.
+We're interested how you go about separating the data store from the UI.

 ## Do I need to write a user management system?